“DEATH, THE UNDISCOVERED COUNTRY, FROM WHOSE BOURNE NO MAN RETURNS” —Shakespeare

-While my book deals with Lincoln’s belief in and experience of the paranormal, this is but one aspect of this many faceted man.
-To a large degree, how we perceive the Sixteenth President is as much a reflection of our own biases and beliefs as it is of the man himself and his life’s work.
+To a large degree, how we perceive the Sixteenth President today is as much a reflection of his various biographer’s own biases and beliefs. as it is a reflection of the man himself and his life’s work.

-The bottom line to all this is that the common biographical portrait of Abraham Lincoln, sanitized and sanctified, is almost certainly false.
-He was a man–a great man–who had foibles and faults; some admirers have thought to protect his memory by suppressing those aspects of him of which they disapproved.
-My view is similar to his law partner Herndon’s; that Lincoln’s accomplishments were great enough to endure the truth–the whole truth.
-In following posts we shall explore a few aspects of that truth.
+The bottom line to all this is that the common biographical portrait of Abraham Lincoln, which has been heavily sanitized and sanctified, is almost certainly false.
+He was a man–a great man–but one who had foibles and faults.
+Some admirers have thought to protect his memory by suppressing those aspects of which they disapproved.
+My view is similar to his law partner Herndon’s; that Lincoln’s character and accomplishments was great enough to endure the truth–the whole truth.
+In following posts we shall explore several aspects of that truth.